Frequently asked questions about celebrant-led funerals

 What is the difference between a funeral and a memorial service?

 Generally, if the body / remains of the person who has died are present at the service, it is considered a funeral.
 If they are not, it is considered a memorial service.
-There are many reasons why the body may not be present at the time of collected gathering.
-In these cases, a memorial service allows people to come together to give thanks for, and pay respect to, the life of the one who has died.
+There are many reasons why the body may not be present at the time of a collected gathering, but a memorial service allows people to come together to give thanks for, and pay respect to, the life of the one who has died.

 I am uncomfortable about seeing the curtains close or the coffin being lowered – does that have to happen?

 Many people find this the most upsetting part of a funeral service because of the sense of finality that accompanies it.
 You are perfectly entitled to ask for it not to happen, but leaving the curtains open and the coffin in place will not necessarily avoid the discomfort: if the curtains close, or the coffin is lowered, you are saying goodbye to a body which is leaving you and yes that can be distressing.
 However, if you leave the curtains open, when you exit the crematorium, you are saying goodbye to a body you are leaving behind and this can also be upsetting.
 There is no ‘right’ way to do it – it’s a personal choice – it’s just helpful to have thought through the alternatives.
 It may also be reassuring to know that it is something that is openly acknowledged as being difficult.
-Some crematoria therefore offer the option of voile curtains which symbolically separate the coffin from the mourners but make the separation feel less absolute.
+Some crematoria therefore offer the option of voile curtains which symbolically separate the coffin from the mourners but make the separation feel less absolute because you can still see the outline of the coffin behind the voiles.

 Can the ceremony be any length I want it to?